shahshrey/ai-coding-summit-demo/SOW.md

 ## 1. Executive Summary

 Transform the existing Next.js 15.3 + Supabase starter template into a comprehensive Cursor Resources Management Website where users can browse, search, preview, and download 509+ Cursor-related resources (commands, rules, MCP tools, and shell scripts).
 Authenticated users can save favorites for quick access.
+You will have to configure supabase and create .env.local file.

 ### Key Objectives
 - **Professional dark theme design system** with pre-built components